 Landlord and Letting Agents FAQs

 How long does the tenancy have to last?

 The Home Office requires tenancy agreement lasting at least 2 years.

-The rent paid will be the local housing benefit allowance.
-The amount depends on the size of the property i.e. how many bedrooms it has.
-Details are available.
+The rent is paid by the local council, and will be the local housing benefit allowance.
+This amount depends on the size of the property i.e. how many bedrooms it has.
+Ask us for further details.

 When will I start being paid rent?

 Once the property is accepted, GARAS take on the property and the landlord hands over the keys.
 The property will immediately go into the Home Office system and the void cover for rent will begin.
 Payment is made once the Landlord or Letting Agent invoices Garas and the invoice has been checked.

 How long does it take for a family to arrive?

 The aim is to bring the family over within 6-8 weeks, however it could in some instances be longer.
 The longest that GARAS have had to wait for a property to be occupied is 4 months.
 There are many factors that can delay a family from arriving e.g. visa and transportation issues, ill health.
 You will not lose out on any rent if you’re waiting for a family to arrive, as the Home Office will cover any void period.